-Are you looking for a static caravan at Maenan Abbey Caravan Park, Conwy in North Wales?
-This holiday park, close to the quaint village of Llanrwst and situated in the Conwy Valley is a must for any potential holiday homeowners with its stunning countryside surroundings.
+Maenan Abbey Caravan Park is a holiday park, close to the quaint village of Llanrwst and situated in the Conwy Valley is a must for any potential holiday homeowners with its stunning countryside surroundings.
 An exclusive holiday park which offers visitors access to woodland walks and village amenities just a few minutes away.
 The park's location is off the A470, which is simple to find through signposts and GPS.

 This is part of the Thornley Leisure Parks.
 It is a pet-friendly site, meaning that static caravan owners will be able to take dogs on the riverside and wooded walks.
 The park also offers communal facilities and a secure community atmosphere.
 The park offers peaceful, modern holiday convenience.